Imanol82/Modbus-TCP-for-Deye-Inverter/README.md

 Third Step:

-On Home Assistant, put put the Modbus.yaml and Templates.yaml files next to the Configuration.yaml.
+On Home Assistant, put the Modbus.yaml and Templates.yaml files next to the Configuration.yaml.

 Edit Configuration.yaml: